syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/how-to.md

 ## Synchronize the Schedule with Outlook

-Schedule appointments can be synchronized with Outlook and vice versa.
+Schedule appointments can be synchronized with Outlook and vice versa, by making use of the Microsoft Outlook 12/15 Object library.

 The following code example depicts the way to synchronize the Schedule with Outlook.